+I’m consistently asked about the most inexpensive marketing tips for small businesses.
 I know I don’t have to tell you how expensive marketing your small business can be.
-I consistently have business owners asking me about the most inexpensive marketing tips for their small businesses.
 While there are ways you can market your business for cheap, there will still be some investment necessary.
 There’s no such thing as a free lunch.
 BUT, let’s look at some inexpensive marketing for small businesses.

 The only investment video marketing requires is a cell phone and some time, both of which most people have.
 Video marketing can be anything from a video about your product or service, to a video introducing your company to the world.
 Your video should be short, sweet and to the point.
 Don’t drag on and on about a topic.
 Tell the folks what you want to tell them and be done.
 You don’t want a long boring video; people won’t watch long boring videos.
 Keep it upbeat and entertaining.
 Don’t stress over it, just have fun!
 Take a look at my videos for some inspiration — and subscribe to my channel while you’re over there.

 Email marketing will require a bit of monetary investment and a lot of time.
 You will need to give your mailing list time to mature.
 Just placing an opt-in form on your website doesn’t mean people will automatically sign-up.
 You need to offer some sort of incentive.
 Whether that be a free downloadable or some member-only content, provide an incentive for your website visitors to join your mailing list.
 Once you have a mailing list of potential and current customers, it’s important that you keep in touch with them as often as once a week.
 Try not to contact them more than once a week, otherwise, it feels spammy.
 Provide quality content when you do contact them.
 This could be links to your website content, news about your business or coupons for products or services.
 Remember to stay engaging and light hearted.
 Avoid being salesy.